minwook-shin/easy-adb/README.md

 This project is distributed under the LGPLv3 license.
 See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+Please note that the easy-adb library does not take any responsibility for the download and use of the Android SDK Platform-Tools.

+Users are responsible for ensuring that they download and use these tools in a manner that is in compliance with the terms and conditions set forth by the original provider.

 ## Contact

 For bug reports about this project, please submit them through the GitHub issue tracker.